awsdocs/amazon-eks-user-guide/doc_source/arm-support.md

 # ARM support<a name="arm-support"></a>

-You can create an Amazon EKS cluster and add worker nodes running [AWS Graviton\-based instances](http://aws.amazon.com/ec2/graviton/) to the cluster\.
+You can create an Amazon EKS cluster and add nodes running [AWS Graviton\-based instances](http://aws.amazon.com/ec2/graviton/) to the cluster\.
 These instances deliver significant cost savings for scale\-out and ARM\-based applications such as web servers, containerized microservices, caching fleets, and distributed data stores\.

 **Note**
 These instructions and the assets that they reference are offered as a beta feature that is administered by AWS\.
 Use of these instructions and assets is governed as a beta under the [AWS service terms](http://aws.amazon.com/service-terms/)\.
 While in beta, Amazon EKS does not support using AWS Graviton\-based instances for production Kubernetes workloads\.
 Submit comments or questions in a [GitHub issue](https://github.com/aws/containers-roadmap/issues/264)\.

 ## Considerations<a name="arm-considerations"></a>
-+ Worker nodes can use any AWS Graviton\-based instance type, such as [a1\.xlarge](http://aws.amazon.com/ec2/instance-types/a1/) or [m6g\.2xlarge](http://aws.amazon.com/ec2/instance-types/m6/)\.
-However, all worker nodes in a node group must use the same instance type\.
++ Nodes can use any AWS Graviton\-based instance type, such as [a1\.xlarge](http://aws.amazon.com/ec2/instance-types/a1/) or [m6g\.2xlarge](http://aws.amazon.com/ec2/instance-types/m6/)\.
+However, all nodes in a node group must use the same instance type\.
-+ Worker nodes must be deployed with Kubernetes version 1\.15 or 1\.14\.
++ Nodes must be deployed with Kubernetes version 1\.15 or 1\.14\.
-+ To use AWS Graviton\-based instance worker nodes, you must set up a new Amazon EKS cluster\.
-You cannot add these worker nodes to a cluster that has existing x86 worker nodes\.
++ To use AWS Graviton\-based instance nodes, you must set up a new Amazon EKS cluster\.
+You cannot add these nodes to a cluster that has existing x86 nodes\.

 ## Prerequisites<a name="arm-prerequisites"></a>
 + Have `eksctl` installed on your computer\.
 If you don't have it installed, see [Install eksctl](getting-started-eksctl.md#install-eksctl) for installation instructions\.